Special Facilities and Services

 University Archives and Records Center

 The University Archives is a research repository of national significance.
 It contains primary sources relating to the university, Louisville, and the nation.
 It attracts students, faculty, and scholars from Louisville, from elsewhere in the United States, and from other countries.
 It collects, preserves, and makes available for research historical manuscripts, oral history interviews, and other primary research materials, and thus serves as a research laboratory for humanists, social scientists, and others.
 Its collections include nineteenth and twentieth-century records of area businesses, cultural organizations, social service agencies, and churches; personal papers of politicians, scholars, members of the Jewish and African-American communities, women, and other prominent and representative Louisvillians; and publications, papers, and photographs documenting the history of the university.
 Students with class projects, theses, or dissertations requiring primary sources are invited to consult this office.

 Information Technology Services

-The Office of Information Technology (IT) offers numerous technology and computing solutions in support of University of Louisville’s teaching, research and service missions.
+Information Technology Services (ITS) offers numerous technology and computing solutions in support of University of Louisville’s teaching, research and service missions.
 Serving students, faculty and staff, ITS maintains campus wired and wireless networks and delivers enterprise administrative and academic applications.
 More information concerning IT Services can be found at louisville.edu/its.